New Horizons: Long-Range Reconnaissance Imager (LORRI)

 The Long-Range Reconnaissance Imager (LORRI) is a long-focal-length imager designed for high resolution and responsivity at visible wavelengths.
-The instrument is equipped with a 1024×1024 pixel by 12-bits-per-pixel monochromatic CCD imager giving a resolution of 5μrad (~1arcsec).
+The instrument is equipped with a 1024×1024 pixel by 12-bits-per-pixel monochromatic CCD imager giving a resolution of 5 μrad (~1 arcsec).
 The CCD is chilled far below freezing by a passive radiator on the antisolar face of the spacecraft.
 This temperature differential requires insulation and isolation from the rest of the structure.
 The 208.3 mm aperture Ritchey–Chretien mirrors and metering structure are made of silicon carbide to boost stiffness, reduce weight and prevent warping at low temperatures.
 The optical elements sit in a composite light shield and mount with titanium and fiberglass for thermal isolation.
 Overall mass is 8.6 kg, with the optical tube assembly (OTA) weighing about 5.6 kg, for one of the largest silicon-carbide telescopes flown at the time (now surpassed by Herschel).
 For viewing on public web sites the 12-bit per pixel LORRI images are converted to 8-bit per pixel JPEG images.
 These public images do not contain the full dynamic range of brightness information available from the raw LORRI images files.